gryphonshafer/Bot-IRC/README.md

 `spawn` will default to 2.
 Under `connect`, `port` will default to 6667.
-`join` can be either a string or an arrayref of strings representing channels to join after connnecting. `ssl` is a true/false setting for whether to connect to the server over SSL.
+`join` can be either a string or an arrayref of strings representing channels to join after connnecting. `ssl` is a true/false setting for whether to connect to the server over SSL. `ipv6` is also true/false setting for whether to forcibly connect to the server over IPv6.

 Read more about plugins below for more information about `plugins` and `vars`.
 Consult [Daemon::Device](https://metacpan.org/pod/Daemon::Device) and [Daemon::Control](https://metacpan.org/pod/Daemon::Control) for more details about `spawn`